i-on-project/meta/guides/ways-of-working.md

     * See [Google Code Review practices](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) for recommendations on how to do a PR review.
     * Ensure timely review of the assigned PRs.
     * When applicable, a PR should only be accepted if it passed CI builds.

+* Keep the repository tidy.
+Namely, before a commit double check what is staged or configured to be included on it.

+* Do not rewrite the git history of publicly committed branches. namely `master`.